DasVelocity/CustomArchitect/README.md

 })
 ```

 That's it.
-Change the values inside the table to customize it.
+Change the values inside the table to customize it and execute it.

 ## Colors

 Examples: `Blue`, `Violet`, `Pink`, `Red`, `Green`, `Cyan`, `Gold`, `Teal`, `White`, `Black`.

 If an invalid color is used, it falls back to `Blue`.

+Made by Velocity